5 Furnace Safety Tips to Remember

 The problem isn't just that you might hurt yourself or damage the equipment while making repairs.
 Incorrectly performed furnace installations and repairs can place the entire household at risk of both fires and CO2 poisoning.
 It's always worth calling a professional for help, even if that means turning the unit off and requesting emergency repairs.

-5. Have a Plan in Place
+5. Have a plan in place

 Families should always have a furnace safety plan in place, especially in households with young children.
 Young children and pets should be excluded from the furnace area, and you should explain to older kids why it's important not to play near the home heating equipment.
 Go over basic guidelines such as keeping at least 80% of the air registers open and ensuring that the area around the furnace is unobstructed so that everyone is on the same page.